-I haven’t bought any but they do look cute. if you like them, keep wearing them. its your style not anyone elsesposted over 4 years ago
+I haven’t bought any but they do look cute. if you like them, keep wearing them. its your style not anyone elsesposted about 5 years ago

 Make Her Feel Welcome with Chic Points